Useful Phone Numbers

 3,100 square feet of climbing surface for all levels and abilities.
 We have top rope, lead and tons of bouldering routes as well as great training set ups including pull up bars, campus board, hang boards, systems board, TRX, weights, bombs and rock rings.
 We offer classes for kids and adults and do outdoor climbing too!

-Go to aspennordic.com for trail maps, grooming reports, rules etc. There are over 90km over Nordic Trials between Aspen, Snowmass and Basalt.
+Go to aspennordic.com for trail maps, grooming reports, rules etc. There are over 90km of Nordic Trials between Aspen, Snowmass and Basalt.
 Trails are right outside our door at the Aspen Recreation Center.